Suspect in break-in apprehended - Morrow County Sentinel

-On Monday, Jan.25, the Morrow County Sheriff’s Office received a 911 call from a resident reporting a suspected break-in to a garage in Troy Township.
+TROY TOWNSHIP — The Morrow County Sheriff’s Office received a 911 call Jan.
+25 from a resident reporting a suspected break-in to a garage.

+Deputies responded to the area and were able to locate the suspects vehicle based off the eyewitness description.

-After a search with a canine, the male subject was apprehended in a wooded area.
+After a search with a canine, the male subject was apprehended in a wooded area, Sheriff John Hinton said.

 Morrow County Deputies arrested Kyle Gay of Mount Gilead for breaking and entering.
 Also arrested was Marlena Osborne of Marion for complicity to breaking and entering.